 Here are 12 games that are both educational and fun!

-(Note: This post is all about learning games and hands-on activities.)
+(Note: This post is a holiday gift guide for learning games and hands-on activities.)

 Disclaimer: Please check to see if they are small parts that could be a choking hazard to young children in the home.

-Osmo is what happens when hands on manipulatives meets the iPad.
-The Osmo base allows your existing ipad to be used in new and exciting ways for learning games.
+Osmo is what happens when hands-on manipulatives meet the iPad.
+The Osmo base allows your existing iPad to be used in new and exciting ways for learning games.
 Osmo allows the iPad to “see” and respond to your child’s actions with real game pieces.
 More than just a single game, Osmo is really a learning system.
 It can be expanded and used in many ways.

 Cranium allows creativity and divergent thinking a moment in the sun.
 This board game is great for all ages and can be played in teams for younger children to enjoy.
 Rather than just trivia or drawing, this game incorporates all kinds of challenges from 4 categories.
 Creative artistic tasks, data driven logic problems, performance and word-based play means everyone has a strength.
 Everyone also has their area of challenge.
 The fun and often hilarious results make for an excellent family game.

-Pictionary has been updated for the next generation with reusable dry erase boards.
+Pictionary has been updated for the next generation with reusable dry-erase boards.
 There are 2 levels of clues to successfully cross multiple age groups.
-This is another game that make lead to fits of laughter.
+This is another game that may lead to fits of laughter.
 It almost certainly boosts your child’s vocabulary and oral language.